-Download this 21+ Free Project Budget Templates to help you prepare your project budget for small or large scale projects.
+Download these Free Project Budget Templates to help you prepare your project budget for small or large-scale projects.
 You can also check out our collection of Event Budget Templates.

 Importance of preparing Project Budget:

-It is not very difficult to understand why it’s important to estimate budget for a project.
+It is not very difficult to understand why estimating the budget for a project is important.
 Most of the time, when a company receives a project from a client, the client also presents the figure for the budget of the project.
-After finding out the budget, it’s responsibility of the team manager to execute the project while staying in the budget.
-If the budget is not evaluated, there is chance that the project will require more money and it can create problem for both the client and the company.
+After finding out the budget, the team manager’s responsibility is to execute the project while staying within the budget.
+If the budget is not evaluated, there is a chance that the project will require more money and can create a problem for both the client and the company.

 Different types of costs in a Project Budget Planning:

-As we explained that no matter how carefully we estimate the budget for a project, its estimation and there is always a chance that the actual cost of the budget will be different.
-But, we can easily divide the entire budget costs into two different sections including direct costs and indirect costs.
-Direct cost includes labor, salaries of employees and workers, transportation and cost of material.
-On the other hand, indirect cost includes rent or mortgage for the office space, expenses of office equipment, salaries of administration staff members, insurance of the company and expenses for the registration of trademark or copyrights of the project.
+As we explained, no matter how carefully we estimate the budget for a project, it’s estimated and there is always a chance that the actual cost of the budget will be different.
+But, we can easily divide the entire budget costs into two different sections: direct and indirect costs.
+Direct cost includes labor, salaries of employees and workers, transportation, and cost of the material.
+On the other hand, indirect cost includes rent or mortgage for the office space, expenses of office equipment, salaries of administrative staff members, insurance of the company, and expenses for the registration of trademark or copyrights of the project.

 Different Approaches for Preparing Project Budget:

-When we estimate budget for a project, there are different theories, approaches and strategies to go through in order to calculate almost the exact budget for a project.
-One of these strategies is to divide the entire project costs in two different sections; direct costs and indirect costs.
-In the same manner, there are two approaches for estimating the cost of a project including top down approach and bottom up approach.
+When we estimate a budget for a project, there are different theories, approaches, and strategies to go through to calculate almost the exact budget for a project.
+One of these strategies is dividing the entire project costs into two sections; direct and indirect costs.
+In the same manner, there are two approaches for estimating the cost of a project, including the top-down and the bottom-up approaches.

 Top Down Approach:

 This is the approach that is useful when the client gives a definite budget to the company and asks to complete the project within the provided budget.
-With this approach, the project manager divides the entire project in separate sections and allocates budget for each of these sections.
-This includes labor costs, material costs, transportation costs, workplace i.e. office or site costs, office equipment costs, project machinery costs and the salaries of the team members and workers that will work on the project.
-With this approach, it is easy to see if the project can be completed within the budget provided by the client or the manager is required to cut back on some expenses that are not as important as others i.e. hiring a small team for executing the project etc.
+With this approach, the project manager divides the entire project into separate sections and allocates a budget for each of these sections.
+This includes labor costs, material costs, transportation costs, workplace, i.e. office or site costs, office equipment costs, project machinery costs, and the salaries of the team members and workers that will work on the project.
+With this approach, it is easy to see if the project can be completed within the budget provided by the client or if the manager is required to cut back on some expenses that are not as important as others i.e. hiring a small team for executing the project, etc.

-This approach is useful when the client doesn’t know or tell the company about the budget of a project.
-Instead, he asks the company to provide him with a figure that is enough for completing the budget.
-With this approach, the company or project manager has the responsibility of allocating the least amount of budget for each part or section of the project and then explaining the cost of the entire project to the client.
+This approach is useful when the client doesn’t know or tell the company about a project’s budget.
+Instead, he asks the company to provide him with enough figures to complete the budget.
+With this approach, the company or project manager is responsible for allocating the least budget for each part or section of the project and then explaining the entire project’s cost to the client.
 Some companies use hourly rates where most of the companies provide the client with a lump sum figure to complete the project.